cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/filesystem/metadata.md

     curl -s "http://127.0.0.1:3000/secured/filesystem/cc20cbf8-df89-11e3-bf8b-6abdce5a08d5/template-avus/40ac191f-bb36-4f4e-85fb-8b50abec8e10?proxyToken=notReal"

-Adding and Updating Metadata Template Attributes on a File/Folder
+Adding and Updating Metadata Template AVUs on a File/Folder
 -----------------------------------------------------------------
 Including an existing AVU’s ID in its JSON in the POST body will update its values and modified_on timestamp, and also ensure that the AVU is associated with the metadata template.
 AVUs included